 What Is Opioid Withdrawal?

 When you take opioid medication or heroin for a prolonged period of time, your body becomes accustomed to the effects.
 Over time, your body needs more and more of the drug to achieve the same effect, or “high”.
 This is very dangerous and can increase your risk of accidental overdose or death.
 Long-term use of these drugs changes the way nerve receptors work in your brain, and these receptors become dependent upon the drug to function.
 Your brain stops producing opioid on its own since there is no need for it.
 If you become physically sick after you stop taking an opioid medication, this may be a sign that you have developed a dependency on it.
 These (flu-like) symptoms are the body’s physical response to the absence of the drug.
 Many people become dependent on these drugs in order to avoid pain or withdrawal symptoms.
 In some cases, people may not be aware that they’ve become dependent.
-If you have found yourself dependent on Opioids, our opioid detox center in Nashville Tennessee is the first step in the recovery process.
+If you have found yourself dependent on opioids, our opioid detox center in Nashville is the first step in the recovery process.

 Signs of Opioid Withdrawal Are: